 Even in the narrow valley routes through the mountains, there are ledges and higher areas to move to if the water gets too high.
 Dramatic scenes of tourists being swept away are unlikely.

 What time does Petra open?

 If you can make it that early, all the better.
-There are fewer people around, cooler temperatures, and the beautiful sunrise colours of the Jordan desert makes this time of day the best time.
+Get inside before there are lots of people around and the temperatures are cooler.
+At this time of day, the beautiful sunrise colours of the Jordan desert makes everything look amazing.

-Tip: In winter (November – February) bring a hat, gloves, and scarf for 6am departures.
+Tip: In winter (November – February) bring a hat, gloves, and scarf for 6 am departures.
 It’s cold at that time of day.
-The first 30-60 minutes of walking will be on a gently downward gradient so there’s not much chance of breaking a sweat.
+The first 30-60 minutes of walking will be on a gentle downward gradient so there’s not much chance of breaking a sweat.
 Unless you run.

 If you really want to avoid the crowds, get a horse and cart to deliver you to the Treasury for some tourist-free photos of probably the most famous icon in Jordan.

 One day costs 50 JD if you stay a night anywhere in Jordan.
 That will include most people but if you’re taking a day trip over from Israel or another country, the entrance fee rises to 90 JD (around 130 USD), which receives complaints from the kind of people that complain about these things.

 Two days in Petra costs an extra 5 JD on top of the one day pass.
 I highly recommend taking a two-day trip to the city.
 Three days is even better.

 Get the Jordan Pass!
 It’s worth it.
 Especially if you’ll be spending any more than a day or two in the country.
 It works out so much cheaper in the long run and saves time on queuing.